letoram/arcan/README.md

 not strictly necessary unless some specific features are desired, e.g. laptop backlight controls on Linux as those require access to sysfs and friends.

-Do note that your current user then still requires access to relevant /dev/input/event and /dev/dri/cardN and /dev/dri/renderN files to work properly otherwise input and/or graphics devices might not be detected or useable.
+If that is not relevant, you can strip the suid property on the binary, but do note that your current user still requires access to relevant /dev/input/event and /dev/dri/cardN and /dev/dri/renderN files to work properly -- otherwise input and/or graphics devices might not be detected or useable.

 The binary does split off into a non-suid part that the main engine runs off of, see posix/psep\_open.c for auditing what is being run with higher